AMSAT NEWS SERVICE ANS-269

 See you on-board or on the air!

-(ANS thanks Joe Spier, K6WAO, AMSAT Vice President, Educational Relations
+(ANS thanks Joe Spier, K6WAO, AMSAT Vice President, Educational Relations for the above information)

 Plan Ahead for New Years AMSAT CW Activity Day on the Satellites

 Thanks to all who participated in AMSAT's Straight Key Night 2016, held in memory of Ben Stevenson, W2BXA.
 For 25 years, AMSAT has sponsored SKN on OSCAR, and it's been my pleasure to conduct this event.